Intel Coffee Lake Refresh reviews

-For the last few generations of chips, Intel has gone with a Thermal Interface Material (TIM – i.e. thermal paste) to transfer heat between the processor dies and the IHS – much to the chagrin of enthusiasts and overclockers.
-In theory, this purported gold-plated solder replacing the TIM will be a much more efficient heat transfer medium, which could lead to more impressive overclocking potential.
+This is big, because Intel has stuck with non-soldered thermal paste to transfer heat between the processor dies and the IHS – much to the chagrin of enthusiasts and overclockers.
+This new soldered material should be a much more efficient heat transfer medium, which Intel says will lead to easier overclocking.

 Intel Coffee Lake Refresh features

 Of course, it wouldn’t be a new Intel processor lineup with a new motherboard and chipset platform.
-Interestingly enough, Intel’s forthcoming Z390 chipset has been all but confirmed to be real by both Intel and motherboard manufacturers since before Coffee Lake Refresh was even coined as a codename.
+Interestingly enough, Intel’s forthcoming Z390 chipset is on the way, and can finally be preordered, after months and months of speculation.

-According to Z390 chipset specifications Intel briefly posted by accident, the new platform will support onboard 802.11ac Wi-Fi, Bluetooth 5 and USB 3.1 Gen 2 – all of which are features not found natively supported on the current Z370 chipset.
-Unfortunately, the new chipset will still only support up to 24 lanes of PCIe Express 3.0 and dual-channel, 2,666MHz memory.
+This new platform supports t onboard 802.11ac Wi-Fi, and USB 3.1 Gen 2 – both of which are features not found natively supported on the current Z370 chipset.
+This new chipset now supports up to 40 lanes of PCIe Express 3.0, but is still limited to dual-channel, 2,666MHz memory.

 Intel Coffee Lake Refresh performance

-That’s all we know for now.
-There is surely still a ton of news to come.
-Per our usual advice, we encourage you return to this page periodically for in-depth coverage of the latest Intel Coffee Lake Refresh reveals.
+That’s all we got right now.
+There’s surely a ton of information to come – so, per our usual advice, we encourage you to keep this page bookmarked, as we’ll keep it updated with in-depth coverage of the latest Intel Coffee Lake Refresh news, information and reviews.